fantastech/notifier/README.txt

 Now you can send the bulk broadcast messages and transactional notifications using the **official WhatsApp way** but without needing to pay a fortune to the middlemen BSPs.

-WANotifier.com uses **WhatsApp's official Cloud API** and acts as a simple bridge between you and WhatsApp to send messages without limitation or charging you a premium on top of their per conversation cost.
+WANotifier.com uses **WhatsApp's official API** and acts as a simple bridge between you and WhatsApp to send messages without limitation or charging you a premium on top of their per conversation cost.
 You settle your API usage billing directly with them!

-**Note: WhatsApp Cloud API are paid APIs.
+**Note: WhatsApp API is paid API.
 They charge you a small fees per conversation as [shown here](https://developers.facebook.com/docs/whatsapp/pricing/) that you need to settle with them directly on their portal.**

 If you're looking for a **cost friendly and robust** solution for sending WhatsApp broadcasts or messages, this tool is for you!